Integrations Overview

 Who can manage integrations?

-Connecting and configuring integrations requires the ADMIN or OWNER role.
+Connecting and configuring integrations requires the Admin or Owner role.
 Any team member can build and run agents in Studio using the tools that have been connected.